India sees warmest March in 122 years, lowest rainfall since 1908 | Science-Environment

 In Northwest India, the average maximum temperature (30.73 degrees Celsius) is the highest in the last 122 years.
 March 2004 saw an average maximum temperature of 30.67 degrees Celsius.

-The average minimum temperature of 15.26 degrees Celsius was the second-highest in the region.
+The average minimum temperature of 15.26 degrees Celsius was the second highest in the region.
 March 2010 had a mean minimum temperature of 15.4 degrees Celsius, it said.
+Northwest India recorded 5.2mm of rainfall against a normal of 47.5 mm, a shortfall of 89 percent.
+Central India saw 87 percent less rainfall during the month, gauging only 1.1mm of precipitation against a normal of 8.4 mm.
+The IMD said the heat wave spell is likely to continue over Jammu, Himachal Pradesh, Gujarat, Jharkhand, Rajasthan, Uttar Pradesh and Madhya Pradesh over the next two to four days.

+Heavy to very heavy rainfall is predicted over Arunachal Pradesh, Assam and Meghalaya from April 2 to April 4 with isolated extremely heavy rainfall over Meghalaya over the next two days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)